- 7. Anilao, Batangas (Nudibranch Capital of the Philippines)

 You can find pipefishes, razorfish, frogfishes, sea horses, cuttlefish, wasp fishes, seahorses, snake eels, sea moths, dragonettes, flounders, snappers, crabs, turtles, groupers, tall garden eels, shrimps, mimic octopi, various anemone fish, white tip sharks, dog tooth tuna, nudibranchs, and flasher wrasses.

 Dauin is usually the jump-off area for the Apo Island Dumaguete day tour.
-Diving in Apo Island is best known for diver friendly sea turtles and a huge school of jacks.
+Diving in Apo Island is best known for diver-friendly sea turtles and a huge school of jacks.
 After your diving experience, make sure to add other Dumaguete tours to your itinerary as well.
 Check out the best flights to Dumaguete airfare rates for your trip.

-Joining a Balicasag Island tour is fun as it's found southwest off of Panglao Island in Bohol, one of the top tourist spots in Visayas next to Boracay and Cebu.
-You will have to arrange boats from Panglao Island to get you to Balicasag Island whether you want to simply visit its beach or go scuba diving.
+Balicasag Island diving is a must when in Panglao Island in Bohol, one of the top tourist spots in Visayas next to Boracay and Cebu.
+You will have to arrange Balicasag Island tours from Panglao Island to get you to Balicasag Island whether you want to simply visit its beach or go scuba diving.
 For a hassle-free vacation, you can book a Bohol diving package where everything is prepared for you.

 Balicasag Island, a marine sanctuary and Bohol island hopping tour stop that you should include in a Bohol package, is approximately 600 meters in diameter.
 This Bohol diving spot is one of the best destinations when island hopping in the Philippines.
-There are five beautiful dive sites around it, including the Balicasag Marine Sanctuary that highlights a 200-meter drop-off.
+There are five beautiful diving spots around it, including the Balicasag Marine Sanctuary that highlights a 200-meter drop-off.

 There is also the school of barracudas.
 It truly is a great place to experience, especially when you get to see its visibility that could go 20 to 30 meters far depending on the season.
-The Black Forest, the most popular dive site, got its name from having the abundance of amazing black corals, and is a must-add to your Bohol itinerary when diving.
+The Black Forest, the most popular Bohol diving site, got its name from having the abundance of amazing black corals, and is a must-add to your Bohol itinerary when diving.

 It is 40 meters deep and has its share of a school of jacks and barracudas.
 Make sure to see the beautiful islands of Bohol with dolphin watching if you can!